 Free food and drink for all

-In addition, served in abundance with the free wine is Migas, pronounced Miyas.
-Migas translates in Spanish to breadcrumbs, this a popular way to use the stale bread.
-Variations differ across the regions, the base ingredients are breadcrumbs, olive oil, garlic, tomatoes.
+During this festival you will find they serve Migas, pronounced Miyas which translates in Spanish to breadcrumbs.
+This popular dish is a way to use the stale bread and variations differ across the regions.
+The base ingredients are breadcrumbs, olive oil, garlic, tomatoes.
 Next they add Morcilla (Spanish equivalent to black pudding) or Chorizo, or in our region fish.
 The dish served at this year’s festival included cod with grapes and salad and was prepared by Paco, of Casa Paco a fabulous restaurant in the main square.
 Paco is famed for catering most of the Ayuntamiento events in the Pueblo – no mean feat as he feeds locals and visitors!

-Most importantly, after the eventful day, the dancing and celebrations went on throughout the night.
+After the eventful day, the dancing and celebrations continue throughout the night.
 The Plaza Almijara remains packed until the early hours.
 Without doubt this is something you should experience at least once in your lifetime!

 No 9 and No 17 are both in the midst of this celebration and should you wish to visit next year, then it is best to book early!